Ashraf98Noor/UCL25/README.md

 ## Acknowledgments

-- UEFA Champions League for the data
+- UEFA Champions League & FBREF for the data
+- Development **assisted by** Cursor AI and ChatGPT (OpenAI o4-mini)
 - React and TypeScript communities
 - Tailwind CSS for the styling framework